About the Local Integrating Organization (LIO)

 Letters of Endorsement

 The Sno-Stilly LIO regularly receives requests for letters of endorsement for local projects under consideration for state or federal funding.
-In order to provide predictability and fairness to all project sponsors, the LIO has established a policy for producing these letters.
+In order to provide predictability and fairness to all project sponsors, the LIO has established a policy (PDF) for producing these letters.